-5 Best Chess Summer Camps For Kids 2023
+Best Chess Summer Camps For Kids 2024

 Chess camps are an excellent way to inspire a love of chess in new students.
-These camps allow established players to deepen their understanding of the game and learn from experienced coaches.
-Chess summer programs also offer kids a chance to get off their phones and create friendships with like-minded peers.
+These summer camps allow established players to deepen their understanding of the game and learn from experienced coaches.

-Grandmasters guide students through the fundamentals of chess, gradually working up to more complex strategies.
 After camp, children can feel confident in their chess tactics and strategy.
 This is a great way to keep your child’s mind sharp during the summer break from school.

-Top 5 Chess Summer Camps
+Chess Summer Camps

 1. Chess4Life

-2. Denver Rocky Mountain Chess Camp
+3. Denver Rocky Mountain Chess Camp

 Kids can surround themselves with the beauty of Denver, Colorado, at Denver Rocky Mountain Chess day camps.
 Founded in 1995, the program is run by National Chess Master Todd Bardwick.
 Children ages 6 to 18 are welcome to participate and choose from beginner, intermediate, or advanced level groups.